exasol/saas-api-python/doc/developer_guide/developer_guide.md

 Some of the test cases verify connecting to a SaaS database instance and execution will take about 20 minutes.

-These test cases are disabled by default and will only be executed when the commit message contains the string `[run-slow-tests]`.
+These test cases are disabled by default and will only be executed when your PR has the label `slow-tests`.

 ## Creating a Release